Characterizing the Global Crowd Workforce: A Cross-Country Comparison of Crowdworker Demographics: Importance of Microtasks for Crowdworkers

-The question regarding workers' use of the income earned through micro tasks offered seven answer options (see Table~\ref{table:freetext_money_use}) and workers could select one or more of the options.
+The question regarding workers' use of the income earned through microtasks offered seven answer options (see Table~\ref{table:freetext_money_use}), and workers could select one or more of the options.
 Figure~\ref{fig:money_use} shows the proportion of workers who selected the different expenditure categories, for each country.\footnote{Note that the sum of the different categories may be higher than 100\% for each country, as workers could choose more than one expenditure category.}

-In seven out of ten countries, the proportion of workers who reported spending micro-task income on basic expenses such as food, rent, sanitary items or medical care exceeded 40\%.
+In seven out of ten countries, the proportion of workers who reported spending microtask income on basic expenses such as food, rent, sanitary items, or medical care exceeded 40\%.
 The countries with the highest proportion of workers who spent the money on basic expenses were the Philippines and Venezuela.
-Germany was the country with the lowest percentage of workers spending the money for basic expenses, followed by Spain and Russia.
+Germany was the country with the lowest percentage of workers spending the money on basic expenses, followed by Spain and Russia.
 In the USA, despite being a high income country, over 40\% of workers reported spending the money on basic expenses.

-The three countries in the high income group and Brazil had the highest percentage of workers who stated spending the money on leisure activities such as hobbies, games, holidays or sports.
-In all other countries except Venezuela, the proportion of workers who reported spending micro-task income on leisure activities was also higher than 30\%.
-In Venezuela, the proportion of workers who reported spending micro-task income on leisure activities was by far lowest of all countries.
+The three countries in the high income group and Brazil had the highest percentage of workers who stated spending the money on leisure activities such as hobbies, games, holidays, or sports.
+In all other countries except Venezuela, the proportion of workers who reported spending microtask income on leisure activities was also higher than 30\%.
+In Venezuela, the proportion of workers who reported spending microtask income on leisure activities was by far lowest of all countries.

 A high percentage of crowdworkers indicated that they save or invest the money earned on CrowdFlower, especially in lower income countries.
-The countries where the highest percentage of workers who chose this response were Venezuela, the Philippines and Indonesia.
-The USA and Russia had the lowest proportions of workers who reported saving or investing the income from micro tasks.
+The countries where the highest percentage of workers chose this response were Venezuela, the Philippines, and Indonesia.
+The USA and Russia had the lowest proportions of workers who reported saving or investing the income from microtasks.